0xAX/linux-insides/Booting/linux-bootstrap-4.md

 	movl	%eax, %cr0
 ```

-and call:
+and execute:

 ```assembly
 lret
 ```

+instruction.
 Remember that we pushed the address of the `startup_64` function to the stack in the previous step, and after the `lret` instruction, the CPU extracts the address of it and jumps there.

 After all of these steps we're finally in 64-bit mode: